We are now offering loans on investment properties and second homes. Below are a few helpful points on investment property and second home lending:

 - We offer Second Home Jumbo loans up to $1,000,0000 (max LTV of 60% and a score 740 required).

 - Second Home occupancy has to make sense.
 Fannie Mae and Freddie Mac scrutinize these loans heavily to make sure that the occupancy-type makes sense.
 Unfortunately, some unscrupulous people lie by suggesting that the investment property they are trying to buy or refinance is really a second home.
 They do this to secure a better price on their loan and allow for a higher LTV.
-Even though such borrowers are definitely the minority, Fannie Mae and Freddie Mac are skeptical about any second home that has the appearance of being a rental/investment property.
+Such borrowers are definitely the minority.
+However, Fannie Mae and Freddie Mac are skeptical about any second home that has the appearance of being a rental/investment property.
 As a general rule, to qualify as a second home the property must meet at least one of the following (and possibly more) criteria:

 - The second home cannot be an income-producing property.